tripleadev/zsk-amnesty/README.md

 ## How to develop?

+Clone the repo and switch to the `dev` branch.
+You'll be checking out all the branches from the `dev` branch.

 Be sure to have Docker, Node.js and yarn installed on your machine (I recommend to install Node using NVM and use the version defined in the .nvmrc file).

+Copy the contents of `.env.sample` into `.env`

 Then, just launch the following command in your terminal: